superfly/docs/app-guides/fauna.html.md

 ## Starter kit

-We've provided [this starter kit](https://github.com/fauna-labs/express-ts-fly-io-starter) to help you launch, as quickly as possible, a Fly App that uses Fauna as the database backend.
+We've provided [starter kits](https://github.com/orgs/fauna-labs/repositories?q=fly-io-starter) to help you launch, as quickly as possible, a Fly App that uses Fauna as the database backend.
 Before you start, read the short section below to learn how Fauna and Fly.io makes for a great combination when building low latency, dynamic global applications.

 ## Region Groups